 You’re eligible to sign up for the Bill Forecast Alert if you’re a single-premise customer with a SmartMeter™.

 NOTE: Net Energy Metering and Direct Access customers are not eligible to enroll at this time.

-However, if you do not reach the forecasted bill amount you set for the alert, you will not receive it for that particular month.
+If you do not reach the forecasted bill amount you set for the alert, you will not receive any alerts that month.

 Here are a few suggestions to help you set the alert for your needs: